x-square/data_analytics/24-02-maths-statistics-python.md

 **Population** represents the entirety of individuals under scrutiny in a given study.
 A **sample** is a subset of the population that is ideally random and unbiased, which we use to infer attributes about the population.
 We often have to study samples because polling the entire population is not always possible.
 When populations are **theoretical**, scientists resort to **simulations** to generate data.

 It's crucial to have a **random** sample to avoid **bias**, which distorts our conclusions by favouring one group over others.
 Many **confounding variables** can affect the outcome of a study, making it difficult to determine the true relationship between the variables of interest.
 Refer to [glossary of biases](https://github.com/x-square/behavioural-science/blob/main/23-10-biases-glossary.md 'Glossary of biases') for more information on unfair preference towards one group.

+**Measures of central tendency** are values that represent the center of a dataset, that is, mean, median, and mode.

 $\mu$ [mu] refers to **population mean**, and $\bar{x}$ [x bar] represents **sample mean** .